mjhoffmeister/blog/_jacob_cycle/2024-03-08-journeys-end.md

 [Genesis 27:45](https://biblia.com/bible/esv/genesis/27/45).)
 Instead, she disappears from the story.
 Not even her death is recorded, although her nurse’s is [^3].
 Deborah's death could also be connected to the burial of the foreign gods.
 Deborah would have come with Rebekah from Haran in Mesopotamia, outside the land.
-Ties to things other than Yawheh and his land are dying and being buried under trees, both gods and humans[^6].
+Ties to things other than Yahweh and his land are dying and being buried under trees, both gods and humans[^6].

 ## God appears to Jacob